vlakhani28/Cyber-Security-Resources/README.md

 # Cyber Security Resources

-The Following are the resources which i use and like the most.
+The following are the resources which i use and like the most.

 ### This will be regularly updated.